ajsingh273/site/about.md

 Washington, D.C.

-3 years of Federal Government web-services experience.
+3 years of Federal Government web services experience.

 Keep things default.
-If you didn't build it, dont customize it.
+(If you didn't build it, dont customize it)

 Aspiring PGA Tour pro.